strategineer/personal-website/source/projects/2019-02-03-Framestore-VR.html.markdown

 is_important: true
 blurb: VR subdivision within a special effects company focusing on developing high-end VR experiences.
 ---
+- Developed an Unreal Engine 4 Plugin (C++) for importing and iterating on art assets from Shotgun and Perforce into Unreal Engine projects with one click.
+- Developed a data-driven system for automating the generation of new projects in Perforce and Jenkins based on a project-specific specification of Perforce hierarchies of depots, streams and source branching strategies.
+- Developed a Python command line tool which acted as the glue connecting Perforce, Shotgun and Unreal Engine which was used primarily for detecting changed art assets, generating turntables automatically and uploading them to Shotgun for stakeholders to review if needed.
+- Overhauled all Jenkins jobs into Pipeline script jobs allowing us to build more project-specific continuous integration and automation features (such as a automated nightly release notes feature) into existing jobs, improve performance (from hours to minutes) of more lengthy jobs.

 I worked at Framestore VR from December 2017 to February 2019 as a generalist programmer focusing on tools.
 At the time, the division of the company was focusing primarily on providing high-end VR experiences tied to some of the biggest intellectual properties that exist.

 I worked on an internal Unreal Engine Plugin (C++) which allowed our team to import art assets from Shotgun into our Unreal Engine projects, turning the process from an error prone "hour long" process into an automated "seconds long" process.
 Eventually, the tool was transformed in such a way to allow for the art assets to be pulled directly from Perforce, circumventing Shotgun.
 Through automated build processes using Jenkins, it also was able to automatically generate turntables for the art assets in-engine, enabling stakeholders to review the work that was being done on the art, allowing for faster iteration loops.